-As explained above, Tower Bridge receives client referrals from broker-dealers who then execute all trades for the referred clients' accounts.
+As explained above, Tower Bridge receives client referrals from brokerdealers who then execute all trades for the referred clients' accounts.
 On occasion, the Company also may compensate individuals or corporations for client referrals.
-These arrangements are treated as compensated endorsements under the Investment Advisers Act of 1940's Marketing Rule.
+These arrangements are treated as compensated endorsements under the Advisers Act's Marketing Rule.
 The direction of trades to referring broker-dealers and the payment of cash referral fees (which typically are a portion of the advisory fee) will be made in accordance with the Marketing Rule.